 Stephen – like so many Ugandans – was bright, motivated, and hardworking.
 He wasn’t looking for a handout but for just a little bit of guidance to make it on his own.
 Those few words would go on to inspire the founding of Raising The Village.
 At its core, Raising The Village is about creating the opportunities for people to make choices and a have a real chance at this life regardless of wherever you are in the world.

 The idea for Raising The Village was born with Stephen, but Shawn returned to Canada unsure of how to meld his two realities.
-Working as an Accenture management consultant by day, Shawn continued his studies and research at night, funding program pilots with his personal savings until the methodology was solidified.
-Shawn took the leap in 2012, leaving his career in consulting to join RTV full-time.
-Through the support of a volunteer network and a small but committed team, RTV was officially launched in 2012, operating in 10 villages.
+Working as an Accenture management consultant by day, Shawn continued his studies and research at night, funding program pilots with his personal savings over the next 7 years.
+Finally, with the support of a small but committed team and a solidified methodology, Shawn left his career in consulting for good.
+RTV officially launched in 2012 with 3 new village projects that year.